brentmclark/uncontrolled-react/README.md

 This package is in alpha and there are no guarantees that version changes will retain backwards compatability.
 Use and update at your own risk.

+That said, the API itself is likely settled.
+A render prop offers the most flexibility and greatest opportunity for backwards compatability.

 ## Install

 using `yarn`